psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 And made mery in fere.

 Whan they had ete, the soth to saye,
-Wyth myrth they drofFe the day away
+Wyth myrth they droffe the day away
 As will as they myght :
 Wyth her chyldyrn play they ded,
 And after soper went to bede,